 A simplified small signal model to design the frequency compensation network is given in Figure 7.
 The power stage and duty cycle modulator are approximated by a voltage-controlled current source (VCCS) that is controlled by the error amplifier output (V{COMP}) and provides current to the output capacitor and the load.
-The control-to-output transfer function (V{OUT}/V{COMP}) consists of a DC voltage gain (A{DC}), a dominant pole (f_P) determined by $R_L \times C_O$ time constant, and a simple ESR-zero (f_Z) determined by $R{ESR} \times C_O$ time constant as given in Equations 5, 6, 7 and 8.
+The control-to-output transfer function (V{OUT}/V{COMP}) consists of a DC voltage gain (A{DC}), a dominant pole (f_P) determined by $R_L \times C{OUT}$ time constant, and a simple ESR-zero (f_Z) determined by $R{ESR} \times C{OUT}$ time constant as given in Equations 5, 6, 7 and 8.
 The VCCS transconductance is the ratio of the output current change to the control voltage (COMP) change.
-This is equivalent to the power stage transconductance (gm{PS}) that is 15A/V for this device.
-The DC voltage gain (A{DC}) of the power stage is the product of gm{PS}, and the load resistance (R1) as stated in Equation 6 for the resistive loads.
-Note that when the load current increases, the DC gain decreases.
+This is equivalent to the power stage transconductance (gm{PS}) that is 21A/V for this device.
+As indicated in Equation 6, for resistive loads, the DC voltage gain (A{DC}) is equal to the power stage transconductance (gm{PS}) multiplied by the load resistance (R_I).
+Therefore, the DC gain drops with the reduced load resistance.
 This relationship can be problematic because it could move the crossover frequency of the converter in the same way.